-Symptomatic students or staff who test negative for COVID-19 shall remain home at 10 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms.
-CDPH option to shorten Isolation and Quarantine guidance to five days are available for both students and staff.
-Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
+- Symptomatic students or staff who test negative for COVID-19 shall remain home at least 5 days from symptoms onset and at least 24 hours after resolution of fever without fever reducing medicine and improvement in other symptoms. - Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
 A negative COVID-19 test results may be accepted in lieu of a medical note.